 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 The best school in the United States for Public Relations & Advertising is Fashion Institute of Technology.
-At Fashion Institute of Technology, Public Relations learners enjoy the advantage of a highly focused program.
+Fashion Institute of Technology Public Relations & Advertising students make 17.1% more than the standard Public Relations grad.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.